-Page last updated: May 7, 2020
+Page last updated: November 10, 2020

 The CAA supports the efforts of programs and institutions to determine the best alternatives for graduate students to complete their degree requirements (including academic courses and clinical hours) as conditions disrupt normal operations.
-As your institution and program determine the specific requirements for graduation, the CAA’s expectations are that programs continue to provide opportunities for knowledge and skills to be developed, and that programs are confident in the competencies of their graduates to enter the workforce.
+As your institution and program determine the specific requirements for graduation, the CAA’s expectations are that programs continue to provide opportunities for knowledge and skills to be developed and that programs are confident in the competencies of their graduates to enter the workforce.

 During this time, academic programs are encouraged to find ways to accommodate various methods for students to meet the standards (e.g. distance education, tele options, program extensions, etc.).
 We understand that this truly is an unprecedented situation and believe that the responsible and necessary course of action is that graduate programs must be prepared to extend the program for those students who do not meet the minimum standards.